The key role of SCADA systems in de-risking solar assets

 - Vendor support.
 As with PV panels and inverters, you want to work with a supplier that will be around to honor warranty conditions and carry out servicing and repairs for the lifetime of your solar plant.
 That means sticking with leading names in SCADA and power electronics technology.

-- As the Colonial pipeline ransomware attack showed this year, energy infrastructure is increasingly being targeted by hackers.
+- Security.
+As the Colonial pipeline ransomware attack showed, energy infrastructure is increasingly being targeted by hackers.
 Hence, if you are concerned about risk then it is key you select a SCADA system that complies with cyber security standards such as ISO 27001 and NERC CIP.

 - Redundancy options.
 As described above, redundancy can be a major contributor to SCADA system uptime and, with it, enhanced solar plant operations.
 Redundancy options should extend to the ability for independent data backup in the cloud and on the local system.